 Michaela at Love Letters To Old Hollywood, and Crystal at In The Good Old Days Of Classic Hollywood, are co-hosting their second blogathon devoted to all things Fred and Ginger.
 Be sure to visit their sites to read all of the entries, I can’t wait to read them all myself.

-Laurel and Hardy; Bogie and Bacall; Morecambe and Wise; Hope and Crosby; Pryor and Wilder; Tracy and Hepburn.
-There are some people who are just meant to be together.
-Fred Astaire and Ginger Rogers are another one of these special screen duos.
-I cannot imagine a world where these two had never been paired together and made all those wonderful musicals together.
 Fred and Ginger fit together perfectly and are quite rightly considered to be one of the most beloved and iconic film duos of all time.
-I also like how their screen partnership was equal, with neither one of them outshining the other in any way, or doing anything which could lead one of them to be considered as the “better” star of the two.
+I especially like how their screen partnership was equal, with neither one of them outshining the other in any way, or doing anything which could lead one of them to be considered as the better star of the two.

 Whenever I hear the names Fred Astaire and Ginger Rogers, the first words that immediately come into my mind are elegance, effortlessness, perfect timing, fun and style.
 Fred and Ginger had all of those things in spades.
 I especially love how they made everything they did on screen appear natural and effortless, even though you know full well that they rehearsed and practiced constantly to get their dance routines to look so spontaneous and effortless.

 I also love how Fred and Ginger always make you completely believe that their characters are falling for one another.
-I think their pairing works so well because of the way they both usually play their characters – Fred is all charm, playfulness and silliness, while Ginger is a fiercely independent type of gal who is more serious before she eventually falls for Fred’s charms and laid back attitude towards life.
+I think their pairing works so well because of the way they both usually play their characters – Fred is all charm, playfulness and silliness, while Ginger is a fiercely independent type of gal, one who takes life far more seriously before she eventually falls for Fred’s charms and laid back attitude towards life.

 Fred and Ginger’s films have become comfort films for me.
 If I’m not well or am going through a tough time, I know that putting on a Fred and Ginger film will always make me smile.
-I adore all ten of their films, but my favourites are Top Hat(the best of their films in my opinion), The Gay Divorcee(featuring the very romantic Night and Day sequence), The Story Of Vernon And Irene Castle(telling the moving story of the real life husband and wife dance team Vernon and Irene Castle), Carefree(featuring a lovely fantasy dance sequence on a giant Lillie pad) and Swing Time(featuring some of the best dancing ever put on film.)
+I adore all ten of their films, but my favourites are Top Hat, the best of their films in my opinion; The Gay Divorcee,featuring the very romantic Night and Day sequence; The Story Of Vernon And Irene Castle,which tells the moving story of the real life husband and wife dance team Vernon and Irene Castle; Carefree,featuring a lovely fantasy dance sequence on a giant Lillie pad; and Swing Time,which features some of the best dancing ever put on film.

 Fred and Ginger having fun in Carefree.
 Image source IMDb.